browserengineering/book/book/visual-effects.md

 [fewer][colorblind] (typically an inherited condition carried on the X chromosome).
-Moreover, different people have different ratios of cone types and those cone types use different protein structures that vary the exact frequency of green, red, and blue that they respond to.
+Moreover, different people have different ratios of cone types and those cone types use different protein structures that vary in the exact frequency of green, red, and blue that they respond to.
 The human perception of color is a topic that combines software, hardware, chemistry, biology, and psychology.
 :::

 [cones]: https://en.wikipedia.org/wiki/Cone_cell